Carlo Gambino: Colombo assassination

-On June 28, 1971, Colombo was shot three times by Jerome A. Johnson, one being in the head, at the second Italian Unity Day rally in Columbus Circle sponsored by the Italian-American Civil Rights League; Johnson was immediately killed by Colombo's bodyguards.
-Colombo was permanently paralyzed from the shooting, and later died in 1978.
+On June 28, 1971, Colombo was shot three times, once in the head, by Jerome A. Johnson at the second Italian Unity Day rally in Columbus Circle sponsored by the Italian-American Civil Rights League; Johnson was immediately killed by Colombo's bodyguards.
+Colombo was permanently paralyzed from the shooting and died in 1978.

-Although many in the Colombo family blamed Gallo for the shooting, the police eventually concluded that Johnson was a lone gunman after they had questioned Gallo.
+Although many in the Colombo family blamed Gallo for the shooting, the police eventually concluded that Johnson was a lone gunman after they questioned Gallo.
 Since Johnson had spent time a few days earlier at a club run by the Gambino family, one theory was that Gambino organized the shooting.
 Colombo had refused to listen to Gambino's complaints about the League, and allegedly spat in Gambino's face during one argument.
 However, the Colombo family leadership was convinced that Gallo ordered the murder after his falling out with the family.
 Gallo was murdered on April 7, 1972.

 Tommy Eboli murder

 After Genovese's death, Gerardo Catena became the new boss of the Genovese family.
 However, he was indicted and jailed in 1970.
 Thomas Eboli then became the "front boss" of the family for the next two years.

-However, Eboli wanted to run the family for real and borrowed $4 million from Gambino to finance a new drug trafficking operation.
+Eboli wanted to actually run the family and borrowed $4 million from Gambino to finance a new drug trafficking operation.
 However, law enforcement soon shut down Eboli's drug racket and arrested most of his crew.
 Gambino allegedly ordered Eboli's murder.
-While it was initially thought that this was due to Eboli's failure to pay back the loan, it is now believed that Gambino actually wanted to replace Eboli with Frank "Funzi" Tieri, and that Gambino used the loan as a pretext.
-On July 16, 1972, Eboli left his girlfriend's apartment in Crown Heights, Brooklyn, and walked to his chauffeured Cadillac.
+While it was initially thought that this was due to Eboli's failure to pay back the loan, it is now believed that Gambino actually wanted to replace Eboli with Frank "Funzi" Tieri and used Eboli's loan default as a pretext.

+On July 16, 1972, Eboli left his girlfriend's apartment in Crown Heights, Brooklyn and walked to his chauffeured Cadillac.
 As he sat in the parked car, a gunman in a passing truck shot him five times.
 Hit in the head and neck, Eboli died instantly.
 No one was ever charged in this murder.

 Death

-Gambino died at his Massapequa home in the early morning hours of Friday October 15, 1976, aged 74. having watched the television broadcast of the New York Yankees winning the American League pennant the previous evening.
-The official cause was natural causes, and his death was not unexpected, given a history of heart disease.
+Gambino died at his Massapequa home in the early morning hours of Friday, October 15, 1976, aged 74, having watched the television broadcast of the New York Yankees winning the American League pennant the previous evening.
+The official cause was natural causes and his death was not unexpected, given a history of heart disease.

 Cusimano & Russo Funeral Home hosted his wake over the weekend of October 16 and 17.
 His funeral mass was held on Monday, October 18, at the Church of Our Lady of Grace in Brooklyn.
 Gambino was then entombed within his family's private room in the Cloister building of St. John Cemetery in Queens.
 His funeral and wake were attended by several hundred people, with plainclothes police and FBI agents mingling outside.
-His funeral procession consisted of thirteen limousines, around a dozen private cars and one flower car.
+His funeral procession consisted of thirteen limousines, around a dozen private cars, and one flower car.